GrabbenD/ostree-utility/README.md

    **⚠️ WARNING ⚠️**

-   `ostree.sh` is destrucive and has no promps while partitioning the specified disk, **proceed with caution**:
+   `ostree.sh` is destructive and has no prompts while partitioning the specified disk, **proceed with caution**:

    ```console
    $ chmod +x ostree.sh